 Bare root season continues through February

 The selection of bare root fruit trees is still very good.
-With the wet start of the year, which translated into a slow start of the bare root sales, the inventory is still excellent.
-The cold nights and cool days are ideal for the bare root trees, and now is the time to plant them.
+The cool nights and cool days are ideal for the bare root trees, and now is the time to plant them.
 At the end of the month we pot up what has not been sold bare root and then the price goes up.
 Take advantage of bare root prices and selection and get your fruit trees in now.

 Final Dormant Spraying is Due This Month